 How Should We Think About the Residents of Barbuda, Florida, Mexico, Puerto Rico, St. Croix, St. Maarten, St. Thomas, and Texas?
 How should we feel about them?

-Continue reading Unplugged, Under Water, or Buried – by Yvor Stoakley
+Continue reading Under Water and Downed – by Yvor Stoakley

 humanity is lost